 In my case, the excellent Maretron DSM250 provided an opportunity to put all three tanks logically on one screen.
 The largest tank is aft (at the bottom); port and starboard wing tanks are slightly smaller (top).
 At a glance, I can get a good sense of my fuel situation:

 Would I do this again, in retrospect?
 Probably yes, given interoperability with other equipment including a display at the outside helm.
-But the Bluesea Vessel Systems Monitor (on Amazon here) is much cheaper and, while not graphically “modern” looking, can present an amazing amount of information (including three tanks).
+But the Bluesea Vessel Systems Monitor (new version here) is much cheaper and can present an amazing amount of information.
 Ahhh, so many ways to spend boat bucks!